nipy/nibabel/doc/source/neuro_radio_conventions.rst

 sometimes used to refer to particular alignments of the voxel input axes to scanner RAS+ output axes.
-If we look at the affine mapping between voxel space and scanner RAS+, we may find that moving along the first voxel axis by one unit results in a equivalent scanner RAS+ movement that is mainly left to right.
+If we look at the affine mapping between voxel space and scanner RAS+, we may find that moving along the first voxel axis by one unit results in an equivalent scanner RAS+ movement that is mainly left to right.
 This can happen with a diagonal 3x3 part of the affine mapping to scanner RAS+ (see :doc:`coordinate_systems`):